medialize/ally.js/docs/api/supports.md

 GET data:image/png;base64,broken-image-test net::ERR_INVALID_URL
 ```

 Focus feature detection works by temporarily adding certain elements to the DOM.
 For some reason Google Chrome logs invalid Data URIs as a network error of type invalid URL to the console.
+The Console tab's filter option knows "Hide network messages".
 The Network panel has the option "Hide data URLs" that prevents these resources from showing up there as well.

 ## Contribution Notes